The Power of First Impressions in Branding

 Reviews, testimonials, and endorsements carry much weight with consumers nowadays.

-Having a page on your website detailing about all the great testimonials you have received can be a good idea.
+Having a page on your website detailing all the great testimonials you have received can be a good idea.

 Verified by big corporations, endorsements on your website is another way to show high social proof to potential customers.